I found something wonderful to do with the feta cheese I had leftover after satisfying our Greek Salad craving.

 - 1/2 cup feta cheese, crumbled

-In a small bowl, combine butter and oil Lightly press each piece of bread into the mixture to coat both sides.
+In a small bowl, combine melted butter and oil.
+Using a pastry brush, lightly coat both sides of each bread slice.
 Place on a baking sheet.
-Bake at 350 degrees for 10 to 12 minutes or until lightly browned on top.
+Bake at 350 degrees for 10 minutes or until lightly browned on top.
 Remove from oven.

 Combine the tomatoes, garlic, basil; and feta.
 Divide mixture among toast.
-Bake at 350 degrees for 8 to 10 minutes longer or until heated through.
+Bake at 350 degrees for an additional 8 to 10 minutes or until heated through.
 Serve warm.

 Adapted from Taste of Home.